 Microwave gear can be used to transmit both analog and digital microwave signals.
-Analog microwave transmission is often a more cost-effective solution for microwave site staff.
+Analog microwave transmission often saves money for microwave site staff.
 It doesn't require the purchase of any new equipment.
 You also don't have to train your staff on new transport systems.
 An extra benefit of familiar analog microwave transmission is that your operators know its exact transport capacity.

 Users of digital microwave transmission find it easier to obtain support and gear for their systems.
-That's because digital transmission is the newest, most advanced form of microwave communication.
-Digital microwave transmission methods can support more verbose protocols.
-This enables increased data exchange along the microwave network.
-The increased speeds will also provide faster microwave system polls.
+That's because digital transmission is the newer, more advanced form of microwave communication.
+Increased microwave transmission speed will also allow for more traffic - including remote monitoring data.

 Monitoring Your Microwave Transmission Equipment Protects Your Reputation.

 You need to monitor all of your mission-critical microwave gear.
 It doesn't matter what your microwave transmission method is.
 Monitoring enables you to quickly respond to microwave transmission errors.
 This quickly brings your network back online to protect your revenues.
 It also safeguards your reputation with your customers.